judsonlmoore/judsonlmoore.com/_posts/travel/destinations/scotland/2018-02-08-edinburgh-free-walking-tour.markdown

 ---
 title:			Edinburgh Free Walking Tour
-categories:		scotland
+categories:		['travel guide']
 tags:
-  - adventure
-  - travel guide
+  - europe
-  - travel tips
+  - scotland
-  - walking tour
+  - edinburgh
 description:	The Edinburgh free walking tour by SANDEMANs is a great way to start your trip in Edinburgh and orient yourself to the city and to Scottish history.
 excerpt:		On my recent trip to Edinburgh, I kicked off my day with a free walking tour of the city.
 The experience proved to be a great way to orient myself to the city and to Scottish history.
 I took lots of photos and now share what I learned along the way.
 image:			/assets/images/2018/01/free-walking-tour-edinburgh-skyline.jpg